What Is Browser Isolation?

 The endpoint is the new perimeter and many organizations are physically isolating their users’ browsers and the associated cyber risks away from their endppints using the browser isolation cybersecurity model.

-We know that most cyberattacks begin with the browser, we understand that the browser is the window through which cyber-criminals climb into your local machine and networks, but our browsers are so useful to our every day work and lives that we leave the window open.
-There is a better way, you can physically isolate your browsers and the associated cyber risks away from your local computer and networks by putting an air-gap between you and the internet.
-We call this model browser isolation cybersecurity and the WEBGAP remote browser platform is underpinned by this browser isolation cybersecurity model.
+We know that most cyberattacks begin with the browser.
+We understand that the browser is the window through which cyber-criminals climb into your local machine and networks, but our browsers are so useful to our everyday work and lives, that we leave the window open.
+There is a better way to handle this; you can physically isolate your browsers and the associated cyber risks away from your local computer and networks.
+This is done by putting an air gap between you and the internet.
+We call this model browser isolation cybersecurity and the WEBGAP remote browser platform is underpinned by the principle of security through physical isolation.

 The browser isolation cybersecurity model recognizes that the vast majority of cyberattacks begin with the browser and seeks to physically isolate the browser, along with all of the associated cyber risks, onto a platform that is built to handle those cyber risks while physically isolating them away from your IT infrastructure.

 Browser isolation solutions provide their users with 'disposable' (non-persistent) browsers.
 Once a browsing session is closed, the entire browser environment is destroyed, and its resources are returned to the pool for use by other users.
 Any malicious code encountered during that session is thus prevented from reaching the endpoint or persisting within the network, regardless of whether or not any threat was detected.
 This solution proactively combats both known, unknown, and zero-day threats, complementing other security measures and contributing to a defense-in-depth, layered approach to web security.